raydac/pdf-image-remover/README.md

-# pdf-image-remover
+# What is it?
-GUI tool to remove selected images in PDF
+Small GUI utility written in pure-Java to hide selected images in PDF files.